M1nJun/CampusSafetyApp/README.md

 To verify affiliation with the university, users must sign up using their <PersonalAddress>@lawrence.edu email.
 - A **6-digit verification code** is generated at sign-up.
 - The code is **valid for 15 minutes** and sent via **JavaMailSender**.
 - Users enter the code to activate their account.

+### **Password Security**
+The user's password is securely hashed using the **Bcrypt** cryptographic algorithm. **Password hashing** is a **one-way process** that converts a plain-text password into a unique, fixed-length string, making it impossible to reverse-engineer the original password.
+This ensures that even if someone gains access to the database, they would only see an unintelligible string of characters rather than the actual password.

+To further enhance security, I’ve implemented a **custom pepper**—an additional secret value applied during hashing.
+This means that even if an attacker obtains the hashed passwords, they would still need the pepper to verify them, adding an extra layer of protection.

 ### **Secure API Endpoints**
 - **Public:** `/user/register`, `/user/login`, `/user/refreshToken`
 - **Protected:** All other endpoints require JWT authentication.

 ---